Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 2. Or take a ferry from Battery Park to see it up close

-If you're not satisfied with just seeing "Lady Liberty" from afar, then it's best to join a guided tour of the Statue of Liberty that will show you up close and in detail this great icon of the United States famous throughout the world.
+If you're not satisfied with just seeing "Lady Liberty" from afar, then it's best to join a guided tour of the Statue of Liberty to see this world-famous icon of the United States up close and personal.

-To do this you will have to take one of the ferries that sail from Battery Park, either buying in advance your tickets or using one of the tourist cards that you can buy to visit New York that includes this visit.
+To do this you will have to take one of the ferries that sail from Battery Park, either by buying your tickets in advance or using one of the tourist cards that you can buy to visit New York that includes this visit.

 Where do the ferries to the Statue of Liberty depart from?